araiprepress/wx_xmlConv/README.md

 Using python libraries:
 - lxml.etree
 - wxPython

+### Supported OS:
+Windows 8.1 or lator

+### Need to prepare:
+- Python, lxml, wxPython are installed.
+- xml and xslt file(s).

+## How to use:
+- Copy wxConv.py or wxConv_min.py to somewhere easy to access.
+- Move to the folder : ie.) cd c:\copy_folder
+- Start commandprompt and type " python wxConv.py ".

 ## Note
 - We shall not be liable for any damages that may result from downloaded data.